 I vividly recall the birthday parties from my childhood and, upon arrival, the tables were not only laden with bottles of red and orange Fanta but there was also an astronomical abundance of plastic – plates, cutlery and table-cloth.
 Never mind the glorious and giant piñata in the centre of the room showering the kids with lollies in plastic wrappers!
-Chips of all kinds and coloured pop-corn.
-Oh it was a glamorous time, alright.
+Chips of all kinds and coloured popcorn.
+Oh, Birthday Party was a glamorous time, alright.

 Despite my very colourful upbringing, I went on to cultivate a deep interest in all things nature-based and ecological.
 But none of my choices would prepare me for the first eco kids’ party that I was to attend.

-We were to attend a 6 year old’s pool party and, as I showed up with giant plastic toy for a gift, wrapped in coloured gift paper, I was met with browns and beiges as décor because the table had been covered in butcher’s paper, recycled serviettes, wooden cutlery and cardboard bowls!
+We were to attend a 6-year-old’s pool party and, as I showed up with a giant plastic toy for a gift, wrapped in coloured gift paper, I was met with browns and beiges as décor because the table had been covered in butcher’s paper, recycled serviettes, wooden cutlery and cardboard bowls!
 My friend Camille was so proud of her vegan and gluten-free cake!
 I was blown away!

 There I was, standing in awe of the great lengths that my dear friend had gone to in order to honour both her child and the needs of the planet.

 Did the kids care that there was no junk food or that there were no colours at this particular party?
 You bet they didn’t – all they were fond of was bomb-diving into the swimming pool for the entire duration of the party.
 ‘What a fantastic idea!’
 I thought to myself; to have one big, yet so simple, entertainment for the children that didn’t cost an arm and, by golly, didn’t shred the environment to pieces either.